-Pull the ends tight so that the beads are together.
+Pull the ends tight, so the beads are together.
 Keep this first knot tight and then repeat the process to finish off the knot, making sure to keep the knot tight.
 Trim the loose ends.
 You may like to add a little bit of glue for extra security.

 An alternative way to finish off the bracelet is to use a jewelry crimp.
 Insert one end of the stretch cord through the crimp bead.
 Next, thread the other end of the stretch cord the opposite way through the crimp bead.

-You can wear the bracelet as it is, or you can add your favorite essential oil blend to the clay beads.
-Add a few drops to the outside of the clay bead–many essential oils shouldn’t be applied directly to the skin undiluted, so apply to the part of the bead that is away from your skin.
+You can wear the bracelet as it is or add your favorite essential oil blend to the clay beads.
+Add a few drops to the outside of the clay bead.
+Since many essential oils shouldn’t be applied directly to the skin undiluted, you can dilute the oil in a carrier oil and apply to the part of the bead that is away from your skin.